Migrating AppDelegate to SceneDelegate

 Role in iOS 13 and Later

-manages the lifecycle of individual scenes, which represent separate instances of the app’s UI.
+The SceneDelegate manages the lifecycle of individual scenes, which represent separate instances of the app’s UI.
 This enables features like multi-window support on iPadOS and improved state restoration.
-Each scene has its own UIWindow
+Each scene has its own UIWindow and lifecycle, independent of other scenes in the same app.

 3. Comparison of AppDelegate and SceneDelegate Functions

-methods, highlighting their roles and differences:
+The following table maps AppDelegate methods to their corresponding SceneDelegate methods, highlighting their roles and differences:

-AppDelegate Method | SceneDelegate Method | Purpose | Notes |
+| AppDelegate Method | SceneDelegate Method | Purpose | Notes |

-application(_:didFinishLaunchingWithOptions:) | scene(_:willConnectTo:options:) | Initialize the app or scene, set up the UI (e.g., UIWindow , root view controller). | In AppDelegate , this handles both app and UI setup (pre-iOS 13).
-In SceneDelegate , it focuses on scene-specific UI setup. |
+application(_:didFinishLaunchingWithOptions:) | scene(_:willConnectTo:options:) | Initialize the app or scene, set up the UI (e.g., UIWindow, root view controller). | In AppDelegate, this handles both app and UI setup (pre-iOS 13).
+In SceneDelegate, it focuses on scene-specific UI setup. |

 applicationDidBecomeActive(_:) | sceneDidBecomeActive(_:) | Handle the app/scene becoming active. | AppDelegate manages app-wide activation; SceneDelegate manages scene-specific activation (e.g., a specific window). |